mohankrishna12/MCIS-6183-Data-Mining-Group-Project/README.md

      ```

+I've developed the web application for the project using ASP.net. the application has a Home page and Prediction page
+-Home page:The home page serves as the application start up page, it has static images of movies and horizontal navigation to the prediction page.
+-Prediction page: On the prediction page, the user enters the name of a new movie and based on the selection of director,actor and actress, the application can predict if the movie would be a flop, hit or super hit.
+The application would work with an algorithm that queries the database to check for stored ratings on each combination of a given director, actor and actress.
+My group members have been able to store past records of directors,actors and actresses with their possible combinations and average rating.

 # PROJECT MANAGEMENT
 Team Members:
 - Uchendu Daniel Korieocha(999990236): I developed the proposal and i would be writing the C# codes for the application.